 At times, we may need the web part maintenance page to remove an erroneous web part from a page in SharePoint.
-In SharePoint On-premises and in Classic SharePoint Online, we used to append ?Contents=1 to the URL to open a page in web part maintenance mode that offers close/reset/remove functionalities on the selected web parts.
+In SharePoint On-premises and Classic SharePoint Online, we used to append ?Contents=1 to the URL to open a page in web part maintenance mode that offers close/reset/remove functionalities on the selected web parts.

-Unlike the classic web part maintenance mode, The modern SharePoint Online web part maintenance mode displays summary, manifest, and data tabs with information about each web part which helps to debug and troubleshoot.
+Unlike the classic web part maintenance mode, The modern SharePoint Online web part maintenance mode displays summary, manifest, and data tabs with information about each web part, which helps debug and troubleshoot.
 If you want to delete any web part, You can edit the page and remove the web part, and then republish the page.